A Correlation Between the Higgs Mass and Dark Matter: Peccei-Quinn Dynamics and Distribution

-This can lead to a reduction or removal of the unstable region depending on the scale $F_{PQ}$ relative to the instability scale $E^*$, assuming $\mathcal{O}(1)$ couplings between the Peccei-Quinn dynamics and the Higgs sector.
-We obviously require $F_{PQ}$ to be in the range $F_{PQ}\lesssim E^*$ in order for the new physics to prevent the effective potential $V_{ {\mbox{eff}}}(h)$ from having a large negative regime (note that a small negative dip is statistically allowable for $h$, but not a large field dip).
+We obviously require $F_{PQ}$ to be in the range $m_\rho=\sqrt{\lambda_\rho}\,F_{PQ}\lesssim E^*$ in order for the new physics to prevent the effective potential $V_{ {\mbox{eff}}}(h)$ from having a large negative regime (note that a small negative dip is statistically allowable for $h$, but not a large field dip).
 But since $E^*$ is very large, this leaves several orders of magnitude uncertainty in the value of $F_{PQ}$.
 In other words, it would be sufficient for $F_{PQ}\ll E^*$ in order to remove the unstable region.
-However, here we would like to present a statistical argument that \beq F_{PQ}\sim E^* \eeq is much more likely.
+However, here we would like to present a statistical argument that \beq \sqrt{\lambda_\rho}\,F_{PQ}\sim E^* \eeq is much more likely.
+We shall take $\lambda_\rho=\mathcal{O}(1)$ in the following discussion to illustrate the idea, though it is simple to generalize the argument.
 There are indications that the PQ-scale may be associated with GUT or Planckian physics, and indeed typical realizations of the QCD-axion in string theory suggests that $F_{PQ}$ is much closer to the GUT or Planck scale $\Mpl$ \cite{Svrcek:2006yi}, rather than a more intermediate scale, such as $\sim 10^{11}$\,GeV.
 In some landscape, we can imagine $F_{PQ}$ scanning over different values.
 For lack of more detailed knowledge, we can imagine that it scans on, say, a uniform distribution in the range $0<F_{PQ}<\Mpl$.
 If this is the case, then $F_{PQ}$ will be as small as is required, but would not be significantly smaller as that would be even rarer in the landscape.
 By placing $F_{PQ}$ on a uniform distribution, the probability that it will be small enough to alleviate the instability is roughly \beq \mbox{Prob}\,(\mbox{PQ-field alleviates instability})\sim {E^*\over\Mpl}\,, \eeq where almost all of the phase space pushes $F_{PQ}\sim E^*$, rather than orders of magnitude lower.
 It is important to note that for $E^*\ll\Mpl$, as arises from the measured Standard Model's couplings, the probability in eq.~(\ref{Prob2}) is small but still much greater than the probability in eq.~(\ref{Prob1}).
 Hence it is much more likely to have an atypically small PQ-scale and no constraint on the initial Higgs field, than an atypically small Higgs field and no constraint on the PQ-scale.
 We now examine the cosmological consequences of $F_{PQ}\sim E^*$.